DealsBeam/BlogSpot-Template/README.md

-Feel free to improve on the code
+Feel free to improve on the code!